aliengiraffe/spotdb/README.md

 - **Automated CSV Parsing and Table Creation**: Simply upload a CSV file, and the API will automatically parse it, infer data types, and create a corresponding table in the DuckDB instance.
 This eliminates the need for manual schema definition.

-- **Smart Import with LLM Assistance**: Employs a tiered import strategy that progressively applies more sophisticated techniques to handle complex CSV files, including LLM-powered schema detection for challenging data formats.

 - **Database Snapshots with S3 Integration**: Create and restore complete database snapshots to/from Amazon S3.
 Load an initial database state at startup from S3, or create snapshots on-demand via the API for backup, versioning, or sharing database states across environments.

 ### Security & Performance